Ever heard the phrase “wedded to an idea” or “wedded to a service”?

 Your files can be accessed from computer, phone or tablet.

-Hence, you can see that when you switch over to G Suite, you get the complete bundle of digital tools that you can use to run your business operations.
+Hence, you can see that when you switch over to Google Workspace (formerly G Suite), you get the complete bundle of digital tools that you can use to run your business operations.

-The cost comparison between Rackspace webmail and G Suite
+The cost comparison between Rackspace webmail and Google Workspace (formerly G Suite)

 Rackspace webmail is just email.